darrenlingit/BDSI2021DataMining1/README.md

 ### Steps:

-1. Download tweets with "Downloading Tweets to a CSV.ipynb"
+0. Download tweets with "Downloading Tweets to a CSV.ipynb" (You can skip this if you already have the tweets downloaded)
-2. Determine sentiments with "vader_r_final.Rmd"
+1. Determine sentiments with "vader_r_final.Rmd"
-3. Classify pro-vaccine or anti-vaccine with "Random Forest Labeling.ipynb"
+2. Classify pro-vaccine or anti-vaccine with "Random Forest Labeling.ipynb" 2.5.
+Clean up and create document-term matrices with "data preprocessing modified.R"
-4. Cluster with "monocle3.R"
+4. Cluster with "monocle3.R" if DTM has more than 300 observations; cluster with "k medoids.R" if DTM has less than 300 observations